Teaching at UW

 This is an accordion element with a series of buttons that open and close related content panels.

-Teaching with the Chazen – April 25 at the Chazen Museum of Art
+Teaching with the Chazen – Oct.
+10 at 12 p.m. at the Chazen Museum

-Join Berit Ness, M.A., Chief Engagement Officer at the Chazen Museum of Art, in a discussion about interdisciplinary partnership opportunities for UW–Madison instructors at the Chazen Museum of Art.
+Whatever the topic of your course, art can provide unexpected and memorable ways to engage students.
+Join Berit Ness, M.A., Chief Engagement Officer at the Chazen Museum of Art, in a discussion about interdisciplinary partnership opportunities for UW-Madison instructors.
 This session will include a museum tour – please let us know if you have specific mobility preferences or requirements.
 Space is limited.

 Popular topics